ncatlab/nlab-content/pages/7/7/6/7/17677/content.md

 {:toc}

 ##Idea
 Philosophers have sought a means to isolate the properly [[logic|logical]] components of a language from the remainder.
 A prominent idea here has been to use invariance under arbitrary permutations of the domain of objects.
 Some, e.g., Mautner and Tarski, have seen this as an extension of the [[Erlangen program]] of [[Felix Klein]], which looked to distinguish geometries by their invariance under different transformation groups.

+Tarski's informal definition ([Ln](#Ln)) is reproduced here,
+>Now suppose we continue this idea, and consider still wider classes of transformations.
+>In the extreme case, we would consider the class of all one-one transformations
+>of the space, or universe of discourse, or 'world', onto itself.
+What will be the
+>science which deals with the notions invariant under this widest class of transformations?
+>Here we will have very few notions, all of a very general character.
+I suggest that
+>they are the logical notions, that we call a notion 'logical' if it is invariant under all
+>possible one-one transformations of the world onto itself.

 Logic is now to be seen as the maximally invariant theory.

 In the propositional case, consider the [[symmetric group]], $S_n$, acting on a set, $X$, of cardinality $n$.
 Then it also acts on all cartesian powers, $X^k$.
 Subsets of $X^k$ are $k$-ary [[relations]], and those invariant under $S_n$ are unions of the [[orbits]] of its action.
 The idea then is that such relations are invariant if and only if they are definable using only logical constants.